 I consider my ongoing personal development as important as professional development in my capacity as a therapist and regularly participate in training outside the therapy field as well.

 I am a UKCP registered psychotherapist.

 I originally trained as an environmental scientist, but by my mid-20's, I found that I was more interested in the relationship people have with the environment (and what that said about them) rather than the scientific study of the environment itself, so I began counselling training in my late-20's and then psychotherapy training in my early 30's.
-I switched to the body psychotherapy training at the Chiron Centre in London, finding it a far more effective, down-to-earth, and cutting edge training than others I had experienced.

 What draws me to the work is that I feel a particular love for this human journey of ours – the ways in which we strive to 'improve' ourselves, as if we are not complete and beautiful exactly as we are.
 This doesn't mean that we shouldn't strive for healing and change; but it is in examining and experiencing what we are doing to ourselves in this striving and how we are doing it, that can yield great insight into the nature of our deepest wounds.